takuto-okuno-riken/flywalk/README.md

 <b>Demo 1</b><br/>

 The first demo shows the structural connectivity (SC) of hemibrain primary 63, 52 ROIs, CmKm and DistKm ROIs in Drosophila melanogaster (Fig.1a, Fig.2a).
-Pre-processed connect list and other files should be downloaded from [zenodo](https://doi.org/10.5281/zenodo.7827225) and extracted under <work_path>/flywalk-main directory before running this code.<br/>
+Pre-processed connect list and other files should be downloaded from [zenodo](https://doi.org/10.5281/zenodo.7827225), and extracted a zip file to overwrite 'data' and 'results' directories in <work_path>/flywalk-main before running this code.<br/>
-(Please confirm to update data and results directory.)
+(Please confirm to update data, results and swc directories.)

 ~~~
 >> makeStructConnectivity